coder-mike/microvium-playground/readme.md

 ## Build and Run C++

 I'm on Windows, so it was convenient for me to use Visual Studio.
 I'm using Visual Studio 2022.
+See `proj/temp-proj.sln`.